Grax32/Grax32.github.io/articles/subtractjs-update.md

 </div>
 </div>
 <br />
-Get the update via NuGet or download it from CodePlex at <a href="http://g.grax.com/KhXlha">http://g.grax.com/KhXlha</a>
+Get the update via NuGet or download it from CodePlex at (Link Unavailable)